 There are functions in the body that take place consciously — with thought.
 And there are other functions in the body that take place unconsciously — without any thought.
 Both systems are part of your body's autonomic nervous system.

 Within your autonomic nervous system, there are two subsystems: The sympathetic nervous system and the parasympathetic nervous system.
-It is the sympathetic nervous system that is also called the fight or flight system.
+It is the sympathetic nervous system, activated through Diaphragmatic breathing that is also called the fight or flight system.
 This fight or flight system is like a “gas pedal” for your hormones, often immediately and unconsciously activated when you are in a stressful situation.

 This means that you need to take control of your nervous system, and deep breathing techniques like the square breathing technique can help immensely.
 It can slow you down before your nervous system gets carried away with itself, and it can help you refocus and control even the most uncontrollable aspects of your nervous system.